davidwdw/physiognomy/README.md

 # Physiognomy Manifesto

 All hail god of physiognomy!
-Long live physiognomy, the king of all pseudosciences!
-I praise him when I run out of research ideas and desperately need a publication.
-I give thanks to him for providing a theoretical framework to cite when I lack contributions in my articles.
+Long live physiognomy!
+May the king of pseudosciences reign for a thousand years!
+I pray to him when I run out of research ideas.
+I pray to him when I desperately need a publication.
+I thank him because he provides me theoretical frameworks to use when I know nothing about social psychology.
 I am truly grateful for his help in inventing more snake oils!
 Yes, all kinds of snake oils... from criminality detection, sexual orientation detection, political orientation detection, personality detection and more!
-All using the cheap and available facial images...
-I want to drown in your blessings and anointing!
+All through the cheap and omnipresent facial images on social media...
+I want to drown these oils.
+Yes, in his blessings and anointings!
 Anoint me with more publications!
 More research grants!
 More consulting money!
-More talks and conferences!
-More publicity!
+More talks!
+More conference papers!
 Hallelujah!
+Amituofo!
 To the god of physiognomy be the glory and praise forever and ever!

 ## Installation